Symmetry sectors and fusion trees

 source

-Return the type of fusion behavior of sectors of type I, which can be either
+Trait to describe the fusion behavior of sectors of type I, which can be either

 • UniqueFusion(): single fusion output when fusing two sectors;